benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 This is the *backward pass*.
 The gradients with respect to the parameters can then be computed by adding up linear functions of the adjoint variables.

 There are tons of ways to generalize this.
 We could have a more complicated computation graph.
 We could share variables among layers (this would mean adding up variables).
 We could penalize hidden variables or states explicitly in the cost function.
-Regardless, we could read off the solution via the same forward-backward procedure.
+Regardless, we can always read off the solution from the same forward-backward procedure.
 The computation graph always provides a  "forward model" describing the evolution of an input to the output.
 The adjoint equation involves the adjoint ("transpose") of the Jacobians of this equation, which measures the sensitivity of one node to the previous node.

 ## Adjoints in Optimal Control

 As I mentioned already, the method of adjoints originates in the study of controls.
 According to [Dreyfus](http://arc.aiaa.org/doi/abs/10.2514/3.25422), this was first proposed by Bryson in a paper called "A Gradient Method for Optimizing Multi-Stage
 Allocation Processes" that appeared in the *Proceedings of the Harvard University Symposium on Digital Computers and Their Applications* in 1961.
-I was unable to find that paper in our Engineering Library, but it plays a prominent role in Bryson's book on [Applied Optimal Control](http://www.amazon.com/Applied-Optimal-Control-Optimization-Estimation/dp/0891162283).
-Note that Bryson's paper appeared only a couple of months after as Kalman's absurdly influential [A New Approach to Linear Filtering and Prediction Problems](http://fluidsengineering.asmedigitalcollection.asme.org/article.aspx?articleid=1430402).
+I was unable to find this proceedings in our Engineering Library, but the Lagrangian derivation plays a prominent role in Bryson's book [Applied Optimal Control](http://www.amazon.com/Applied-Optimal-Control-Optimization-Estimation/dp/0891162283).
+Note that Bryson's paper appeared only a year after as Kalman's absurdly influential [A New Approach to Linear Filtering and Prediction Problems](http://fluidsengineering.asmedigitalcollection.asme.org/article.aspx?articleid=1430402).
 This use of duality was very much at the birth of modern control theory.

 Let's take the simplest and most studied optimal control problem and see what backpropagation computes.
 In optimal control, we have a dynamical system with state variable $x_t$ and input $u_t$.
 We assume the state evolves according to the linear dynamics